centralnicgroup-public/hexonet-api-documentation/API/DOMAIN/TRANSFER/RESENDDOMAINTRANSFERCONFIRMATIONEMAILS.md

 # ResendDomainTransferConfirmationEmails

 ## DESCRIPTION
-Resends the confirmation mail for a pending domain transfer/trade.
+Resends the confirmation emails for a pending domain transfer/trade.

 ## AVAILABILITY
 All users have access to this command.